-Diversification of investments continues to provide a level of liquid cash that is suitable for the CCFRA's expenditure profile whilst investment total balances remain relatively modest.
-This will continue to be monitored levels of as if investments fall and necessary, a minimum level of liquid cash to be maintained will be set.
+Diversification of investments continues to provide a level of liquid cash that is suitable for the CCFRA's expenditure profile whilst total investment remain relatively balances modest.
+This will continue to be monitored as levels of fall if and investments necessary, a minimum level of liquid cash to be maintained will be set.